 Cover the openings and shake gently to help break down the reclaim.

-Pour the alcohol-reclaim mixture through a fine strainer into a glass dish.
+Pour the alcohol and reclaim mixture through a fine strainer into a glass dish.

 Leave it uncovered in a well-ventilated area until the alcohol fully evaporates.